lescx/tidal-dl/README.md

 ## Support

-If you really like my projects and want to support me, you can [buy Yaronzz a coffee](https://www.buymeacoffee.com/yaronzz).
+If you really like this project and want to say thank you, you can [buy Yaronzz a coffee](https://www.buymeacoffee.com/yaronzz).

 Please consider leaving a star on the original project or my fork.

 ## Contributors

-I thank [yaronzz](https://github.com/yaronzz) for creating this tool initially!
+I thank [Yaronzz](https://github.com/yaronzz) for creating this tool initially!

 This project exists thanks [to all the people who contribute](https://github.com/yaronzz/Tidal-Media-Downloader/graphs/contributors).